4-DAY LONDON ITINERARY: WHAT TO DO AND SEE

 Travel Tips for Your 4-Day London Itinerary

-Before discussing your London itinerary for 4 days, here are some important travel tips.
+Before discussing your itinerary, here are some important travel tips.

 Though many sights are within walking distance in London, you might need to take the bus or underground once in a while.
 It is bigger than other European cities, like Paris, and I always use public transportation in addition to the many miles I walk.

-However, when I created this London itinerary I tried to pay attention so that you do not have to walk aimlessly but have a minimum amount of walking (however, wear comfortable shoes as it still includes many walks).
+However, when I created this London itinerary, I tried to pay attention so that you do not have to walk aimlessly but have a minimum amount of walking (however, wear comfortable shoes.
+It still includes many walks).